 One thing you do need to consider is that used stick-shift cars are even harder to sell than new stick-shift cars, so both the resale and trade-in values will be lower.
 Another thing you need to know is that improper operation of a manual transmission, especially riding the clutch or holding the clutch down at traffic lights rather than putting the transmission in neutral, will burn out the clutch and/or the throw-out bearing in no time flat -- and it won't be covered under the warranty.
 So if you want to learn to drive stick, learn from someone like me who's good at it.

 Where to get a Car Loan with Bad Credit

 Buying a car after bankruptcy is one area in which it's often better to seek financing through the dealership, assuming that the dealership is a reputable one.
-Remember that both the dealer and you have the same goal in mind: for you to drive off in a new car.
+Remember that both the dealer and the buyer have the same goal in mind: for the buyer to drive off in a new car.
 You want to buy one, and the salesman wants to sell you one.
+It makes life easy.

 Car dealers usually have multiple lenders they do business with, typically running the gamut from top-notch to truly horrible.
 You may not be able to get a loan from the best lenders, and you don't want a loan from the worst lender.
 But if you follow the advice on this page, you'll have a better chance of getting a decent deal from one of the lenders in the middle.